Takayuki Matsumine / @takaarts / 松嶺 貴幸

 1985 Born, Iwate, JAPAN

-Born in the Iwate prefecture of Japan, Takayuki Matsumine spent his childhood years surrounded by the abundant beauty of nature in Japanese suburbia, in an environment filled with vivid seasonal changes.
+Born in Iwate prefecture of Japan, Takayuki Matsumine spent his childhood years surrounded by the abundant beauty of nature in Japanese suburbia, in an environment filled with vivid seasonal changes.

 He was raised with rich inspiration to draw from nature and was also greatly influenced by his grandparents who were local traditional folk artists.

-At the age of 16, a fatal ski accident resulted in the injury destructing his cervical spinal cord.
+At the age of 16, a near fatal ski accident resulted in the injury destructing his cervical spinal cord.
 Life, thereon after changed dramatically.

 He began to exist in a duality.
 Living between the desire to live and the gratitude, joy, and appreciation towards life, and on the other hand what felt was daily hardship and suffering.
 Yet these counter-opposite positions together within him ignited his artistic creations, fueling his motivation.

 “After the near fatal accident, ordinary simply disappeared from my daily life.
 The mundane routines we take for granted were now brought to my consciousness.”

 Through his daily unpredictable physical condition, and his new routines that encompassed no normalcy, as he had known, a new perception of what it means to live had surfaced.